Snowflake World Tour hits your city

 Cleanup

-DROP STAGE IF EXISTS tasty_bytes_stage;
+DROP DATABASE IF EXISTS DYNAMIC_TABLES_GUIDE;

 Conclusion and Resources